mrball47/fin321/hedging-project/stage2-spec.md

 Money Market Hedging: This strategy uses current spot markets and money markets to synthetically lock in a future exchange rate.
   1. q

-> *Your goal: anyone reading this section should know exactly how to implement your logic in Excel or code — without you explaining formulas.*

 ---